testUser453/HKautoFarmProject/README.md

 ## The purpose of the project:

 The purpose of the project is to create a foundation on how future DIY homemade autofarms can be created using the items around your home.
+These autofarms will help increase the amount of greenery in our world as the plant is automatically maintained by automated robotic devices.